 - One-on-one mentoring and advising program to help new residents adjust to college life both socially and educationally

-- Convenient location near The 5 dining hall, Peabody Hall, Middleton Library and more
+- Convenient location near The 5 dining hall, Peabody Hall, LSU Library and more

 Cypress Hall also has an on-site academic advisor whose office will be in Cypress Hall with scheduled office hours.
 Residents will have access to in-hall study groups and tutoring programs, academic enhancement offerings such as stress management and study skills courses, as well as one-on-one mentoring and advising program to help new residents adjust to college life both socially and educationally.

 *Once you have been accepted into LSU, you may begin to apply for housing.

 **Additional majors eligible to live in Cypress Hall include Allied Health majors of Pre-physician Assistant, Pre-Physical Therapy, Pre-Occupational Therapy, Pre-Cardiopulmonary Sciences, Pre-Clinical Laboratory Sciences (Medical Technologists), Pre-Pharmacy, Pre-Dental Hygiene and Pre-Nursing

 Rector for CHSE Residential College